Online registration for this program has closed. To check availability or if you would like further information, please call 505-983-1400 ext. 111.

 Santa Fe Workshops always aims to produce a high-quality experience for our online attendees.
 That said, variables including regional and local internet provider speeds, traffic on Zoom's servers, and your own computing hardware can contribute to a less than ideal streaming event.
 While we do our best to minimize the impact of these variables, they are outside the control of Santa Fe Workshops.

-Manuela Thames is a fine-art photographer residing in Saint Paul, Minnesota where she lives with her husband and two children.
+Manuela Thames is a photographic artist based in Saint Paul, Minnesota where she lives with her husband and two children.
 Born and raised in Germany, she moved to the US in 2004 after marrying her American husband.
 Shortly thereafter she began her photography journey after two life changing events happened within one year, the birth of her first son and the death of her brother.

 This workshop is currently full.
 Use this form to sign up for the waitlist, and SFW will reach out if a seat becomes available.